Table of Contents

 Image recognition difficulty rating

-Before formally adding images to the cloud recognition (CRS) gallery, best practice is to conduct a pre-evaluation of their quality.
+Before formally adding images to the cloud recognition (CRS) gallery, best practice is to pre-evaluate their quality.

-If the target image has insufficient recognizable areas (such as white walls or solid color blocks) or overly simplistic textures, its recognition success rate will significantly decrease.
+If the target image has too few recognizable areas (such as white walls or solid color blocks) or overly simple textures, its recognition success rate will significantly decrease.
 This chapter details CRS's rating mechanism to help you select high-quality AR recognition materials.

-0 - 1 Excellent Extremely rich texture, fast recognition speed, highly stable tracking.
+0 - 1 Excellent Extremely rich textures, fast recognition speed, very stable tracking.

-2 Good Sufficient feature points for normal AR operations.
+2 Good Sufficient feature points to support normal AR operations.

-3 Average Recognition rate may be affected by lighting or angles; texture optimization recommended.
+3 Fair Recognition rate may be affected by lighting or angles; texture optimization is recommended.

-4 Poor Extremely difficult to recognize; not recommended for production environment.
+4 Poor Extremely difficult to recognize; not recommended for production environment recognition images.

 -1 Error Unsupported image format or corrupted file.